Japanese destroyer Amagiri (1930): Battle of Endau

-In the darkness of the early morning of 27 January 1942, Amagiri, Asagiri, and Yūgiri was escorting a troop convoy along with destroyer division 11, led by the light cruiser Sendai, but they were not alone.
-The British destroyer Thanet and the Australian destroyer Vampire were tasked with intercepting the convoy, and despite being woefully outmatched by its escorts were still going through with this doomed mission.
+In the darkness of the early morning of 27 January 1942, Amagiri, Asagiri, and Yūgiri was escorting a troop convoy along with destroyer division 11, led by the light cruiser Sendai.
+The British destroyer Thanet and the Australian destroyer Vampire were tasked with intercepting the convoy, despite being outmatched by its escorts.

-At 2:37, Amagiri was spotted by Thanet and Vampire and did not spot them in turn, before Vampire launched two torpedoes at the minesweeper W-4, neither of which hit, before dumping the rest of their torpedoes at the destroyer Shirayuki, none of which hit.
-The pair were finally spotted at 3:38 and Thanet was hit in the engine room by a 5.5-inch (14 cm) shell from Sendai and left dead in the water.
-Amagiri, Asagiri, Hatsuyuki, and Fubuki all opened fire on the disabled Thanet and blasted her 5-inch (127 mm) shell hits, setting her on fire and causing flooding to overwhelm damage control; Thanet sank by 4:15.
-Although Vampire escaped undamaged, it did not detract from the small scale victory as the Japanese ships escorted the convoy to Malaya.
+At 2:37am, Thanet and Vampire spotted Amagiri, which did not spot them in turn.
+Vampire launched two torpedoes at the minesweeper W-4, neither of which hit, before firing the rest of their torpedoes at the destroyer Shirayuki, none of which hit.
+The pair were finally spotted at 3:38am and Thanet was hit in the engine room by a 140mm (5.5-inch) shell from Sendai and left dead in the water.
+Amagiri, Asagiri, Hatsuyuki, and Fubuki all opened fire on the disabled Thanet with 127mm (5-inch) shells, setting her on fire and causing flooding.
+Thanet sank by 4:15am.
+Vampire escaped undamaged as the Japanese ships escorted the convoy to Malaya.

 At the end of February, Amagiri covered minesweeping operations around Singapore and Johore.
 In March, Amagiri was assigned to "Operation T" (the invasion of northern Sumatra) and "Operation D" (the invasion of the Andaman Islands).

-During the Indian Ocean raids, Amagiri — together with the heavy cruisers and sank the British passenger ship Dardanus, Steamship Gandara and Merchant ship Indora.
+On 5 April, Amagiri sailed with the heavy cruisers Mogami and Mikuma to partake in the Indian Ocean raid, a planned attack on British shipping in the Indian Ocean.
+The next day, the trio of Japanese warships discovered the 5,281-ton cargo steamer Gandara towing the 7,726-ton cargo ship Dardanus which had earlier been disabled by aircraft from the light carrier Ryūjō.
+Mogami and Mikuma opened fire and blasted both vessels with their 200mm (8-inch) guns.
+Amagiri then fired a spread of nine torpedoes and sank both ships.
+With gunfire, Amagiri later assisted Mogami and Mikuma in sinking the 6,622-ton cargo steamer Indora, the 4,434-ton cargo ship Dragfred, and the 1,515-ton cargo ship Hermod.

 From 13–22 April, Amagiri returned via Singapore and Camranh Bay to Kure Naval Arsenal, for maintenance.
 On 4–5 June, Amagiri participated in the Battle of Midway as part of the Aleutian Invasion force and was subsequently based at Amami-Ōshima for patrols of southern waters until mid-July.
 In July 1942, Amagiri sailed from Amami-Ōshima to Mako Guard District, Singapore, Sabang and Mergui for a projected second Indian Ocean raid.
 The operation was cancelled due to the Guadalcanal campaign, and Amagiri was ordered to Truk instead, arriving in late August.